 Now is the time to add your confetti!

-Using a ½ cup of warm tap water, mix in ½ teaspoon of Borax.
+Using a ½ cup of warm tap water, mix in ½ teaspoon of contact lens solution.
 The solution will be cloudy.
-Small particles at the bottom are okay. *Please note: while the Borax in its diluted state is safe to handle, have an adult measure out and stir the highly concentrated powder for this step.
+Small particles at the bottom are okay.

 For the red slime: